D7ry/CS164-Notes/Top-Down Parsing.md

 }
 ```

 This is egregiously inefficient, because we have to try every possible derivation of the string, and we have to try every possible derivation of every sub-string.

+Problem: left-recursive grammar leads to infinite recursion.
+Example: `E->E|T`